taghead/Discord-TicTacToe/Games/TicTacToe/README.md

 This repository was originally created as a fun way to play around with Python, Discord.py and MySQL.

-At this point it's maintaince is only done irregularly.
+Updates will occur irregularly and at a whim.
 New features will be added when I need to refresh my programming skills.

 ### Operating System Compatability
 This bot should work as long as you have Python and an SQL server.
 This has currently been tested on the following: